Crunchy Gluten-Free Almond Biscotti (Dairy-Free)

 - First Bake: Bake for 25 to 30 minutes until the dough feels firm to the touch, then remove it from the oven and let cool for 10 minutes.
 Turn the oven down to 280F (140C).

-- Second Bake: Once the log is cool enough to handle, cut it into 1-inch thick slices.
+- Second Bake: Once the log is cool enough to handle, use a sharp knife to cut it into 1-inch thick slices.
 Place the pieces on one side on the silpat-lined/parchment-lined baking sheet and bake for 10 minutes.
 Flip the biscotti and bake for another 10 minutes on the other side until firm and golden brown.

-- Let Cool: Let the biscotti cool completely before serving or storing.
+- Let Cool: Let the gluten-free biscotti cool completely before serving or storing.

 Notes